 Sultanahmet Tourist Attractions

-I arrived quite late into Istanbul as I had flown from Cappadocia that day so on my first full day I headed straight to the Sultanahmet side of the city from Karakoy where all the tourist attractions are.
-I had to cross over the Galata Bridge to start with which gave me a fantastic view over the river and the mosques on the other side, it was a good start to my day.
+Once arriving in Istanbul centre I recommend heading straight to the Sultanahmet side of the city because this is where all of the main Istanbul tourist attractions are.
+I had to cross over the Galata Bridge to start with which gave me a fantastic view over the river and the mosques on the other side, it was a good way to start my 3 days in Istanbul!

 There are many attractions and activities in Istanbul.
 I started off visiting the Blue Mosque which isn’t as blue inside as you may think but it was very beautiful and best of all its FREE to enter!

 I then crossed the square and headed to Hagia Sophia.
 Earlier this year I read Dan Brown’s book Inferno (which I highly recommend!) and this building plays a big part in the book.

 I’ll warn you now that you do have to be careful around here.
 A lot of men will be selling themselves as a tour guide, which is fine if you want one but it can get annoying if you don’t so be firm in your response if you don’t want one.

 I would recommend booking a guided tour online and purchasing a skip the queue ticket in advance as the queues here can get very long.
 You can book a ticket online like this: